Inducted October 13, 1973

 Jack Canning was also connected with the Boy Scout Movement and inaugurated the fund known as “Help Prevent the Tragedy of the Empty Stocking”, a Christmas Toy Shop operated by the Boy Scouts Association.
-He is also an active member of the John Howard Society.
+He was an active member of the John Howard Society.

 Jack Canning is a worthy member of the Newfoundland Sports Hall of Fame.